 No reference benchmark has been designated for the purpose of attaining the environmental and/or social characteristics promoted by the Sub-Fund.

-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+- Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote. - How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?